Nepal Tibet Bhutan Tour

 In the morning, we visit the King’s Memorial Chorten.
 This giant Chorten reflects the life of Jigme Dorji Wangchuk, the third Bhutanese king.
 Afterward, we drive to the top of the hills, where we can see the shrine of Buddha Dordenma.
 We see this enormous statue of Buddha suited on the hilltop to overlook the Thimphu valley.
 Our last destination in Thimpu is the Tashichho Dzong.
 This prodigious fortress house is the government secretariat.

 Now, we drive towards our final destination for the day.
 On the way, we stop at the Dochula Pass for the magnificent views of the surroundings.
 From the pass, the panoramic mountain views will smile down at us.
 The 108 memorial Chortens dedicated to soldiers who died for the country will make you emotional.
 After this stop, we drive further towards Punakha.
-We check into the hotel and enjoy a delicious dinner before crashing into bed.
+We enter the hotel and enjoy a delicious dinner before crashing into bed.

 Overnight in Punakha.